ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

   If the HDF5 library is installed this way, you do not need to include the ``--with-hdf5`` flag during configuration.
 For more information on other methods and HDF5 versions to install, please visit `Darshan's Runtime Installation Page <https://www.mcs.anl.gov/research/projects/darshan/docs/darshan-runtime.html>`_.

-Configuration For Darshan DXT Test Case(s)
+Configuring Darshan Test Script(s)
 ------------------------------------------
-Below are the instructions to configure your system for running a darshan test (mpi-io-test.c) for the darshanConnector code.
+Below are the instructions to configure your system to run a Darshan test script(s) (mpi-io-test.c) with the darshanConnector code.
 All Darshan application test scripts are located in ``<darshan-prefix>/darshan/darshan-test/regression/test-cases/``.

-* Double Check Test Scripts
-Double check the test scripts are modified appropriately in order to run a successful test.
+1. Double check the test scripts are modified appropriately in order to run a successful test.
 Make sure the following file contains the desired partition name for the sbatch command.

-Darshan has various test setups and module loads specific to the system.
+2. Darshan has various test setups and module loads specific to the system.
 In this example, we will be running Darshan on a CRAY machine so we will need to edit the test scripts within ``darshan-test/regression/cray-module-nersc``.

 .. note::